Supervisor FAQs

 Those listed as co-supervisors will be required to have a greater level of involvement in the student’s progression monitoring than in conventional supervisory teams.
 Less experienced supervisory teams may include an experienced supervisor to act in a ‘mentoring’ role.

-Further details can be found in the Supervisor Expectations document on our website.
+Further details can be found in the Supervisor Expectations [Under How to Apply/Supervisor Applications] in the document on our website.

-How will the DTP correspond with the supervisory team?
+How will the DLA correspond with the supervisory team?

 Most communication will be directed via the lead supervisor who will be expected to cascade the information onto the rest of their team.
 Funds relating to the project will also be paid to the institution of the Lead Supervisor.